About Jeff Ellis & Associates, Inc.

 - The American Heart Association, in its 2010 ECC Guidelines, highlighted the effectiveness of in-water rescue breathing to a guest in distress who can be recognized and reached quickly – something E&A lifeguards are uniquely qualified to do!

-Uniquely recognize the need for site-specific training techniques that are appropriate for the many environments and staffing situations.
-E&A helps our clients, “Make it work!”
+- The first to uniquely recognize the need for site-specific training techniques that are appropriate for the many environments and staffing situations.
+E&A helps our clients, “Make it Work!”

 - While other training organizations have adopted some of these procedures, they default to a “one size fits all” approach that limits the practical application of skills in unique environments.

-The first training organization to include all required training elements in one comprehensive training course, requiring one textbook.
+- The first training organization to include all required training elements in one comprehensive training course (ILTP®), requiring one textbook.

 - Other training organizations have since combined some course elements, but E&A remains the only that covers all content in a single textbook.

-As of 2005, the first training organization to have a blended-learning course option that includes both an online learning portion and an in-person practical test out.
+- In 2005, E&A became the first training organization to have a blended-learning course option that includes both an online learning portion and an in-person practical test out.

-- Years later, other training organizations have added an online course option to their offerings.
+- Other training organizations have added an online course option to their offerings.

-As of 1996, the first training organization to require supplemental oxygen supportas a training component and rescue protocol.
+- In 1996, E&A became the first training organization to require supplemental oxygen support as a training component and rescue protocol.

 - Despite years of evidence that emergency supplemental oxygen is effective treatment of a guest who has been rescued after a submersion event, other training organizations still maintain this as optional.

-As of 2000, The first training organization to require the use of automated external defibrillators (AED) as training and rescue protocol.
+- In 2000, E&A became the first training organization to require the use of automated external defibrillators (AED) as training and rescue protocol.

 - This was instituted years before it became commonplace to even see AED equipment in public places.

-- E&A is proud of the role it has played in raising awareness and training in the use of AED equipment for over 14 years.
+- E&A is proud of the role it has played in raising awareness and training in the use of AED equipment for more than 15 years.

 - This accountability-based program focuses on key objective accomplishment with protocols that meet both uniform standards and site-specific needs of each unique aquatic environment.

-- Lifeguards at E&A CARMP facilities receive a license that requires that all aspects of their position be demonstrable at a “test-ready” level at all times.
+- Lifeguards at E&A CARMP™andCustomized Risk Prevention Program™Client facilities receive a license that requires that all aspects of their position be demonstrable at a “test-ready” level at all times.

 - Most other training organizations rely on theoretical opinions while we seek to constantly test the norms to ensure that we are always providing the best care possible.

-As of 2001, the first and only training organization that evaluates and measures the effectiveness of its lifeguards in both qualitative and quantitative manners.
+- In 2001, E&A became the first and only training organization to evaluate and measure the effectiveness of its lifeguards in both qualitative and quantitative manners.
 This is accomplished through the Vigilance Awareness Training Program® (VAT®).

-- E&A has utilized its VAT® program to train and condition lifeguards to recognize guests in distress at the surface, below the surface and on the bottom of a pool in the actual conditions the lifeguard will be expected to perform.
-This is then evaluated at the facility and audit levels to make sure the standard is being maintained.
+- E&A has utilized its VAT® program to train and condition lifeguards to recognize guests in distress at the surface, below the surface, and on the bottom of a pool within the confines of the 10/20 Protection Standard.

-National Pool and Waterpark Lifeguard® Training Program badge logo.
-E&A’s Flagship program from the 1980s, 1990s, and 2000s
+National Pool and Waterpark Lifeguard® Training Program logo.
+E&A’s Flagship program from the 1980s, 1990s, and early 2000s

-National Pool and Waterpark Lifeguard® Training Program secondary logo.
+National Pool and Waterpark Lifeguard® Training Program second logo.